MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ### Examine the project contents

 As noted before. much of what's in a project created from the "Polls Django Web Project" template should be familiar if you've explored the other project templates in Visual Studio.
-The additional steps in this article summarize the more significant changes and additions, namely data models and additional views.
+The other steps in this article summarize the more significant changes and additions, namely data models and other views.

 ### Question: What does the Django Migrate command do?

 Answer: the **Django Migrate** command specifically runs the `manage.py migrate` command, which runs any scripts in the *app/migrations* folder that haven't been run previously.
 In this case, the command runs the *0001_initial.py* script in that folder to set up the necessary schema in the database.

 The migration script itself is created by the `manage.py makemigrations` command, which scans the app's *models.py* file, compares it to the current state of the database, and then generates the necessary scripts to migrate the database schema to match the current models.
-This feature of Django is very powerful as you update and modify your models over time.
+This feature of Django is powerful as you update and modify your models over time.
 By generating and running migrations, you keep the models and the database in sync with little difficulty.

 You work with a migration in step 6-3 later in this article.